 Articular cartilage lesions in weight-bearing joints often fail to heal spontaneously and may be associated with pain, loss of function, and long-term complications such as osteoarthritis.
 A number of surgical techniques have been developed to treat these lesions.

 Procedures to treat focal articular cartilage defects can be classified as:

 - 1. Palliative (lavage, chondroplasty) - 2.
 Reparative (microfracture, abrasion arthroplasty) - 3.
-Restorative (autologous chondrocyte implantation, osteochondral allograft, or osteochondral autograft).
+Restorative (osteochondral allograft, osteochondral autograft, or autologous chondrocyte implantation)\